po1sigala/live/02-Lesson-Plans/Weekday/17-Week_CS/README.md

 ## Instructor/TA Notes

+* This unit's activities are especially aimed at helping students gain practice experience in interviews and help move them from classroom learners to career-ready developers.
+Please allow time to share with the class your own experiences as a seasoned industry professional -- as you are comfortable -- in both interviews and on the job.
+In addition, the activities are built to allow time for conversations centered the key concepts to help the students gain confidence in both asking questions and explaining their ideas to others.

+* Some activities use a testing library to debug or build code.
+Lesson content moves fluidly between the browser and Node.js, so familiarize yourself with when you'll use `npm install` to run the test suites.

 * In the first lesson, we will explore JavaScript execution and data structures.
 To prepare, review concepts related to [execution context vs. scope](https://blog.kevinchisholm.com/javascript/difference-between-scope-and-context/) and the [JavaScript execution process](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
 To explain JavaScript execution, you should be familiar with the following terminology: thread of execution, execution context, scope chain, event loop, callback queue, and call stack.

-* Some activities use a testing library to debug or build code.
-Lesson content moves fluidly between the browser and Node.js, so familiarize yourself with when you'll use `npm install` to run the test suites.

 * In the second lesson, we teach advanced JavaScript concepts including closures, classes, and factory functions.
 Take some time before class to review these subjects so you are prepared for questions about lexical environment, composition, and inheritance.
 Some students might have a hard time understanding these concepts.
 Encourage them to be patient with themselves, and remind them that the best way to understand these topics is through coding practice.

 * In the third lesson, we will focus primarily on algorithms.
 To prepare, review the algorithms in the [Resources](#resources) section.
 Students might struggle to understand some of the algorithms, so encourage patience, practice, asking questions, and seeking resources.

 * The mini-project is a departure from past projects in that it is an interactive mock interview with a small group of peers.
 Encourage students to take the mini-project seriously.
 The main objective is to practice technical communication in preparation for the real-life interview process.
 Be sure to check on students frequently to motivate them.
 Add a personal story about any technical interviews you've done if possible.

 * If students struggle with the `bash shell` activity, `27-Evr_Shell`, walk through it with them using the talking points provided.
 Otherwise, support the students as they work on the activity and briefly review it at the end.

 ## Career Connection